ChrisERo/vocab-forager/docs/user-manual.md

 Deactivating the extension, which can be done by the two aforementioned means, remove VocabForager marks (and the ability to create/remove them) from all webpages.
 It is again worth noting that this feature (activating/deactivating) is a global to all browser tabs.

+## Highlighting & Undoing

+Once VocabForager has been activated, you can begin highlighting words (or phrases) from a webpage.
+All one needs to do is **select** the desired text with the mouse/cursor.
+This is usually done by holding onto the mouse's left button and dragging it until all desired characters/letters are covered; if just highlighting a single word, simply double-clicking on said word should do the trick.
+Once this is done, the selected text should be surrounded by a yellow background and be the color black.
+Selecting the "Change Highlight Style" context menu option (shown above) will change all highlight marks to have dark blue backgrounds and white text.
+Future clicks on this menu option simply oscillate between these two settings (nominally thought of as light and dark modes).

+When hovering over highlighted text, the user can now look up the definition of said word using the configured dictionary.
+This can be done simply by clicking on the highlighted text block.
+Hovering over the highlight mark should create an aqua border around the text that leaves as soon as the mouse is taken elsewhere.

+Note that highlights persist across browser sessions.
+So if you go to a different web page from your current tab, or even close the browser, and navigate back to the previous page, the text you had previously highlighted should still be highlighted (after about a second or two).

+To delete a highlight mark, simply hover over the selected text and click on VocabForager's _Delete Highlight_ context menu option, as shown below.

+# TODO: Add images for all that is discussed in Highlighting section

+## Quiz

+## Revisiting Previous Sites.
+### Labels